 In 2014 Rev. McNeal observed the problem that faith leaders did not exist in one accessible database, they could only be found through their specific denominations or churches.
 He discovered that people in the general public, especially postmodernists, preferred to know individual faith leaders.
-The public wants to warm up to their faith leaders individual faces, not when the faith leaders are wrapped in their institutional religion.
-So Jay launched a ministry to bring faith leaders back to the general public in a way that the general public wants to find faith leaders.
+The public wants to warm up to the individual faces and stories of faith leaders, not when the faith leaders are wrapped in their institutional religion.
+So Jay launched United Faith Leaders as a ministry to bring faith leaders to the general public in a way that the general public wants to find them.